BPI Auctions

 Ashley reportedly brings more than 20 years of industry experience, underpinned by strong technical expertise and a thorough understanding of the woodworking sector.

 “My role is focused on reinforcing BPI’s presence across the southern region,” said Ashley.
-“Building strong relationships with workshops, joinery manufacturers and cabinet makers, and ensuring we provide the technical understanding and industry insight that customers expect as the business grows.
+“Building strong relationships with workshops, joinery manufacturers and cabinet makers, and ensuring we provide the technical understanding and industry insight that customers expect as the business grows.”

 A fascination from young

-“I started in the industry at 18, studying Furniture Restoration HND at London Metropolitan University.
+He added: “I started in the industry at 18, studying Furniture Restoration HND at London Metropolitan University.
 From a young age I was fascinated by wooden furniture and originally intended to become an antiques auctioneer specialising in English and Japanese furniture.
 However, during my second year at university I discovered I was going to be a father, and it was time to step firmly into a long-term career.

 “I joined Leitz Tooling UK Ltd as a Technical Application Engineer, beginning a 15-year career that shaped my understanding of the industry from the ground up.
 During that time, I worked alongside respected companies such as Mumford & Wood, Plain English, Egger, Sonae and Kronospan.
 Working on diverse projects across windows, kitchens and panel products gave me invaluable insight into both large-scale manufacturing and bespoke production environments.